gidyb/myAndroidApps/README.md

 List of versions:

- ver1.0 - Lets the user save a location by name (String), and check later what you saved.
+ ver1.0 - Lets the user save a location by name (String), and check later what was saved.
         - The saved locations are shown in a list, and the user can pick a past location
-        - The location is stored on phone memory in JSON format
+        - The locations are stored on the phone memory in JSON format
         - Deleting from the location list is supported

 ver2.0 - In addition to String name, the geo cordinates are saved as well.